curious-odd-man/RgxGen/README.md

 ### Infinite patterns

 By design `a+`, `a*` and `a{n,}` patterns in regex imply infinite number of characters should be matched.
-When generating data that would mean values of infinite length might be generated.
+When generating data, that would mean values of infinite length might be generated.
 It is highly doubtful anyone would require a string of infinite length, thus I've artificially limited repetitions in such patterns to 100 symbols, when generating random values.
 This value can be changed - please refer to [configuration](https://github.com/curious-odd-man/RgxGen#configuration) section.